 My Christmas Cactus is Blooming!

-Either way, they are a beautiful, long lived plant that is often handed down from generation to generation.
+Either way, they are a beautiful, long lived plant that is often handed down from generation to generation, both of ours have started blooming this past weekend.
+Right on time for Thanksgiving!

 Good luck with your “Holiday Cactus”!